Adaptive Online Learning of Quantum States: Introduction

-We also conduct numerical experiments for our algorithms about their our dynamic and adaptive regret bounds on the $k$-shift and the path length settings.
-The results demonstrate that our regret bounds improve upon non-adaptive algorithms when the quantum state is changing, and confirm our theoretical bounds on dynamic and adaptive regrets.
+We also conduct numerical experiments for our algorithms about their dynamic and adaptive regret bounds on the $k$-shift and the path length settings.
+The results demonstrate that our algorithms improve upon non-adaptive algorithms when the quantum state is changing, confirming our theoretical results.